Sam Harris: Islam

 In 2006, Harris described Islam as "all fringe and no center", and wrote in The End of Faith that "the doctrine of Islam ... represents a unique danger to all of us", arguing that the war on terror is really a war against Islam.
 In 2007, Harris in the famous "Four Horsemen" debate asked fellow atheists, Hitchens, Dawkins, and Dennett, "Do you feel there's any burden we have, as critics of religion, to be evenhanded in our criticism of religion, or is it fair to notice that there's a spectrum of religious ideas and commitments and Islam is on one end of it and the Amish and the Jains and others are on another end, and there are real differences here that we have to take seriously."

 In 2014, Harris said he considers Islam to be "especially belligerent and inimical to the norms of civil discourse", as it involves what Harris considers to be "bad ideas, held for bad reasons, leading to bad behavior."
 In 2015 Harris and secular Islamic activist Maajid Nawaz cowrote Islam and the Future of Tolerance.
 In this book, Harris argues that the word Islamophobia is a "pernicious meme", a label which prevents discussion about the threat of Islam.
 Harris has been described in 2020 by Jonathan Matusitz, Associate Professor at the University of Central Florida, as "a champion of the counter-jihad left".

-Harris opposed Executive Order 13769, which limited the entry of refugees from Muslim-majority countries to the United States, stating that it was "unethical with regard to the plight of refugees...and bound to be ineffective in stopping the spread of Islamism".
+In 2017, Harris opposed Executive Order 13769, which limited the entry of refugees from Muslim-majority countries to the United States, stating that it was "unethical with regard to the plight of refugees ... and bound to be ineffective in stopping the spread of Islamism".

+Since October 7, 2023, his rhetoric has become more urgent, stating that several European countries admitted more migrants than they could successfully integrate, creating parallel communities and increasing tensions over issues such as free speech, women's rights, antisemitism, and religious extremism.
+His emphasis has shifted toward screening for commitment to liberal democratic values rather than religion itself.
+Harris argues that Europe underestimated the spread of Islamism and that political leaders have often been unwilling to discuss the issue honestly for fear of being accused of prejudice.
+He links this reluctance to the growth of populist and far-right movements.